Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: The Sparse GEMINI

+We start with the simplest discriminative model for variable selection: logistic regression.
+This corresponds to the case where our distribution $p_\theta(y|\vec{x})$ is characterised by the set of linear functions:

+with $\theta \in \mathbb{R}^{d\times K}$ for $d$ features and $K$ clusters.
+Notice the absence of bias as this linear model is a sub-case of the neural network model covered in the next section.
+To properly ensure that vector weights are eliminated at once, a group-lasso penalty is preferred~\citep[Section 4.3]{hastie_statistical_2015} also known as $\ell_1/\ell_2$ penalty~\citep{bach_optimization_2012}.
+We consider a user-defined partition of the input features into $G \leq d$ groups, each with associated parameter subset $\theta_j$.
+Note that the dimensions of $\theta_j$ vary depending on the number of features within the $j$-th group.
+For example, a categorical variable taking $M$ values transformed into a one-hot-encoded vector of dimension $M$ can be associated to a single group.
+Note that all clusters use the same subset of selected groups of variables.
+Thus, the optimal parameters should satisfy:

+This is exactly the same objective formulation as the supervised multi-class Lasso if we replace the GEMINI by the maximum likelihood or any other supervised loss.
+Notice that $\lambda$ is positive because we seek to simultaneously maximise the GEMINI and minimise the $\ell_1/\ell_2$ penalty.
+During training, the sparse linear parameter will progressively remove variables by setting all grouped parameters to 0.
+If we set $G=d$, then each variable can be removed on its own as there are no groups of variables.
+A similar objective without group-lasso and using the standard mutual information can be found in~\citep[Eq.
+4]{youyong_discriminative_2014}, although specific initialisation strategies were required to circumvent the unspecificity of mutual information local maxima, as described by~\citet{ohl_generalised_2023}.

-\subsection{The LassoNet architecture}
+\subsubsection{The LassoNet architecture}

-To perform variable selection inside the neural network, we chose to adapt the LassoNet~\cite{lemhadri_lassonet_2021} framework with GEMINIs.
+We extend this procedure to neural network by adapting the LassoNet~\citep{lemhadri_lassonet_2021} framework with GEMINIs.
 The neural network $f_\theta:\mathcal{X}\mapsto \mathbb{R}^K$ is taken from a family of architectures $\mathcal{F}$ consisting of one multi-layered perceptron (MLP) and a linear skip connection: